-The interior, while maintaining in its structure and layout a Latin cross plan, has a Late Renaissance appearance.
-The space is divided by 22 columns covered in stucco simulating pink granite, while white stucco capitals were created in the 16th century by Leonardo Ricciarelli.
-The middle nave and transept are covered by a majestic coffered ceiling, a beautiful combination of geometric, decorative and floral elements as well as featuring figures of saints, two large ovals of the Assumption and the Holy Spirit, designed by Francesco Capriani, carved by Jacopo Paolini, and gilded by Fulvio Tucci between 1580 and 1584.
-The main altar contains the elegant ciborium by Mino da Fiesole (1471).
-At the sides, above two twisting columns dating to the 12th century, are two angels also by Mino.
-Behind there’s the choir screen, whose Gothic stalls were made by Sienese hands in the late 14th century.
-In the middle of the vault the Holy Father is depicted, a fragment of a pictorial cycle by Niccolò Circignani with Stories of the Life of the Virgin Mary.
-To the right of the altar, the first chapel contains the relics of Saint Octavian, in a sarcophagus made by Raffaello di Andrea Cioli da Settignano.
-In the adjacent chapel there’s the wooden group of the Deposition (1228), a masterpiece of Romanesque wooden sculpture.
-Lastly, there’s the chapel built along the sides of the cathedral, dominated by the work of Jacopo Chimenti (known as L’Empoli”) showing Saint Charles praying before the Virgin Mary.
+The interior, while retaining the cathedral-shaped Latin cross in its structure and layout, displays a late-renaissance appearance.
+The space is divided by 22 columns covered in plaster simulating pink granite, with white plaster capitals created in the 16th century by Leonardo Ricciarelli.
+The central nave and the transept are covered by a majestic coffered ceiling, a beautiful combination of geometric, decorative and floral elements as well as figures of saints.
+They also feature two large ovals of the Assumption and the Holy Spirit, designed by Francesco Capriani, carved by Jacopo Paolini, and gilded by Fulvio Tucci between 1580 and 1584.
+The main altar hosts the elegant ciborium by Mino da Fiesole (1471).
+The Holy Father is depicted in the middle of the vault, a fragment of a pictorial cycle executed by Niccolò Circignani with stories of the life of the Virgin Mary.
+On the right of the altar, the first chapel conserves the relics of St Octavian, held within a sarcophagus created by Rafaello di Andrea Cioli from Settignano.
+In the chapel next to it, the wooden collection of the Deposition (1228) is preserved, a masterpiece of Romanesque wooden sculpture.
+Lastly, the chapel built along the sides of the cathedral is dominated by the painting by Jacopo Chimenti, known as ‘l’Empoli’, portraying Saint Charles in prayer in front of the Virgin Mary.